krogank9/Cocos2dx-Sprite-Stitcher/README.md

 ##Download Cocos2d-x project files:
 1. `shaders/` folder, place this in your Cocos2d-x project's `Resources/` directory
-2. `SpriteStitch.cpp` use this class inside your Cocos2d-x project to obtain a SpriteStitch node
+2. `SpriteStitch.cpp` and `SpriteStitch.h` use this class inside your Cocos2d-x project to obtain a SpriteStitch node
+3. To add a class this class into your Windows, Mac, or Linux build, edit CMakeLists.txt at the root of your project directory, then run `cmake -G "Unix Makefiles"` (or appropriate generator-name) in your proj.linux, proj.win32 folders

 ##SpriteStitch class usage:
 1. Initialize a SpriteStitch object from the output of png2stitch: